ssinghteju7484/SQL/README.md

 Cross-Department Use: Similar concepts apply in HR (employees and salaries), healthcare (patients and appointments), and sales (customers and orders).

 # Conclusion
 This project illustrates how SQL joins are powerful tools for analyzing related data in relational databases.
-The use of Oracle Live SQL makes it accessible for learning and testing, while the techniques shown are widely applicable in real-world systems.
+The use of Onecompiler makes it accessible for learning and testing, while the techniques shown are widely applicable in real-world systems.
 Understanding join operations is essential for students, analysts, and developers working with data.